 - Strabismus (“Wandering Eye” or “Crossed Eyes”) – Strabismus means that the eyes are misaligned and point in different directions.
 To avoid double vision, the brain will learn to ignore the images from the misaligned eye and the vision in that eye will develop poorly.
 The child may have poor depth perception, binocular vision, or develop amblyopia (lazy eye).
 Children do not outgrow this condition and may require strabismus surgery to readjust the alignment of the eyes.
 If detected early and treated, the chances are better for development of normal vision.

 If you need a specialized pediatric ophthalmologist in the Lancaster, PA area to provide your child with the highest level of eye care and service, get in touch today with Eye Consultants of Pennsylvania.
-We are the leading ophthalmology practice in the region, with four convenient locations in Wyomissing, Pottsville, Pottstown and Blandon.
+We are the leading ophthalmology practice in the region, with five convenient locations in Wyomissing, Pottsville, Pottstown, Lebanon and Blandon.
 For an appointment, call toll-free 1-800-762-7132.